Map

 What do you think?

-This map is a first draft.
+This map is a second draft.
 Let us know what you think.

 What works for you?
 What doesn’t? and Why?